Updated: September 2021.

 7.1 - We only keep your personal data for as long as We need to in order to use it as described above in section 6, and/or for as long as We have your permission to keep it.

-7.2 Some or all of your data may be stored outside of the European Economic Area (“the EEA”) (The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
+7.2 Some or all of your data may be stored outside of the UK and/or European Economic Area (“the EEA”) (The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
 You are deemed to accept and agree to this by using Our Site and submitting information to Us.
-If We do store data outside the EEA, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and under the GDPR including:
+If We do store data outside the UK and/or EEA, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and under the applicable UK data protection laws including:

-7.2.1 - Data is processed by our data processor, HubSpot Inc., a copy of their processing agreement can be found here.
+7.2.1 - Data is processed by our data processor, HubSpot Inc., and there are written data processing terms in place.

-7.3 - Data security is very important to Us, and to protect your data We have taken suitable measures to safeguard and secure data collected through Our Site.
+7.3 - Data security is very important to Us, and to protect your data We strive to take appropriate measures to safeguard and secure data collected through Our Site.

 8 - Do We Share Your Data?